-Mean δ 15N was higher in surface samples at all compliance sites (PP1-PP4), than surface samples from the two reference sites (PPR1 and PPR2) (Figure 3.5).
-At each site, mean δ 15N of periphyton was higher in the surface samples than for the bottom samples (Figure 3.5).
-In bottom compliance site samples, mean δ 15N was very low compared to surface samples and to reference site samples (Figure 3.5).
-The high mean periphyton δ 15N at the surface but not in bottom samples (Figure 3.5) suggests that the influence of the buoyant TWW plume is restricted to the surface.
+Mean $\delta^{15}N$ was higher in surface samples at all compliance sites PP2 and PP3, than surface samples from the two reference sites (PPR1 and PPR2) and compliance site PP1 (Figure 3.5).
+At each site, mean $\delta^{15}N$ of periphyton was higher in the surface samples than the bottom samples (Figure 3.5).
+The bottom mean $\delta^{15}N$ was similar between the compliance and reference site samples (Figure 3.5).
+The high mean periphyton $\delta^{15}N$ at the surface but not in bottom samples (Figure 3.5) suggests that the influence of the buoyant TWW plume is restricted to the surface and cannot account for the elevated chlorophyll-a content in periphyton from 8 m water depths (Figure 3.4).

-Notes: 1.

-PP1-PP4 = periphyton compliance sites; PPR1 and PPR2 = periphyton reference sites.
+1. PP1-PP4 = periphyton compliance sites; PPR1 and PPR2 = periphyton reference sites.

-2 At each site and each depth there was sufficient epiphyte growth on the collector plates for 2 replicates.
-3
+2. At each site and each depth there was sufficient epiphyte growth on the collector plates for 2 replicates.

-Error bars represent ± standard error.
+3. Error bars represent ± standard error.

-Figure 3.5 Mean δ 15N content in periphyton collected at compliance and reference sites
+Figure 3.5 Mean δ15N content in periphyton collected at compliance and reference sites